nus-cs3281/2024/students/ckcherry23/observations.md

 **3.2 Automatic documentation generation**

-Looking at the custom documentation generator for date-fns, it got me thinking if there is a way to automatically generate documentation for RepoSense, especially for the CLI arguments and the configuration files.
+Looking at the custom documentation generator for date-fns got me thinking about whether there is a way to automatically generate documentation for RepoSense, especially for the CLI arguments and the configuration files.
 This would help new contributors understand the project better and also assist in maintaining up-to-date documentation.
 Although the work required to set up the documentation generator might be substantial, it could prove to be a worthwhile investment in the long run, particularly if well-documented.

 **3.3 New contributor issues**

-If we aim to attract more first-time contributors to NUS-OSS projects as opposed to long-term contributors, we could establish a system akin to checkstyle's approach by labeling issues as "good first issue," "good second issue," and so on.
+If we aim to attract more first-time contributors to NUS-OSS projects as opposed to long-term contributors, we could establish a system akin to checkstyle's approach by labelling issues as "good first issue," "good second issue," and so on.
 By doing this, RepoSense can streamline the onboarding process and foster a welcoming community for a diverse pool of contributors.
 This would also help in managing the influx of new contributors and ensure that they have a smooth onboarding experience.